etendosoftware/docs/compiled_docs.md

 changed.
 The FIC (Form Initialization Component) refreshes the needed fields based on the callout logic.

-This section will implement the following new functionality: When entering a new product, one has the option of entering the _Search Key_ for the product, the _Name_ and the _Category_ it belongs to.
+This section implements the following new functionality: When entering a new product, one has the option of entering the _Search Key_ for the product, the _Name_ and the _Category_ it belongs to.
 But what if our client wants the search key to be constructed automatically by taking the product's name,